AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

         -e log_level=DEBUG \
         -e password=admin \
         -e timeout=5000 \
-        registry.gitlab.com/slumber/multi-user/multi-user-server:0.2.0
+        registry.gitlab.com/slumber/multi-user/multi-user-server:latest

-Please use the URL of the most recent container available in the `multi-user container registry <https://gitlab.com/slumber/multi-user/container_registry/1174180>`_.
+Please use the :latest tag, or otherwise use the URL of the most recent container available in the `multi-user container registry <https://gitlab.com/slumber/multi-user/container_registry/1174180>`_.
 As soon as the dedicated server is running, you can connect to it from blender by following :ref:`how-to-join`.

 You can check that your container is running, and find its ID and name with: